timothyb0912/blog/_posts/2021-08-16-Effective-thinking-is-effective-communication.md

 - what are various ways of disputing this belief with evidence?
   What further questions are to be asked to make sure my thinking is sound and thorough?
+Indeed, whole [books](https://www.amazon.com/Socratic-Method-Psychotherapy-James-Overholser/dp/0231183291) have been written about the link between the Socratic method and therapy.

-Such a series of questions helps change and clarify your thinking.
+The point is that such questioning helps change and clarify your thinking.
 The socratic method in general takes us a step further than our previous post.
-We want to question not just the process, but all of our thoughts.
+We want to question not just the process of psychological optimization but all of our thoughts.
 We want to use such questioning to promote better dialogue and understanding between otherwise conflicting parts, and eventually, between conflicting individuals.
-The hope is that better thinking and understanding in oneself will translate into your being better able to connect with others, and to your being better being able question them, to promote a similarly deep level of understanding between each other.
+The hope is that better thinking and understanding of oneself will translate into your being better able to connect with others, through being better being able question them, to promote a similarly deep level of understanding between each other.
 Good luck and take care!